Countly/countly-sdk-documentation/react_native_bridged/next.md

 <p>
   You can provide Countly any details you may have about your user or visitor.
   This will allow you to track each specific user on the "User Profiles" tab, available in Countly Enterprise Edition.
-For more information, please review the
+For more information, please check the
   <a href="https://support.count.ly/hc/en-us/articles/4403281285913-User-Profiles" target="_self" rel="undefined">User Profiles documentation</a>.
 </p>
 <p>
-  User details can be sent to your Countly instance in two separate ways depending on your needs and use case.
-The first option is to set the user data in bulk by using <code class="JavaScript">Countly.userDataBulk</code> call.
-This allows you to bundle up all your user detail information in a single request to the server and helps minimize the traffic to your server.
-If you have access to multiple user details of your visitors at a given time, using this method would be the preferred option
+  User details can be sent to your Countly instance in two separate ways: bulk mode using <code class="JavaScript">Countly.userDataBulk</code>, and singular mode using <code class="JavaScript">Countly.userData</code>.
 </p>
 <p>
-  The second option is using <code class="JavaScript">Countly.userData</code> calls to send user details to your server as separate requests.
-This can be useful in situations where you gain access to user information one at a time and you would like to report that info to your server on the fly.
+  Bulk mode allows you to be more efficient and make multiple user profiles changes in a single network request.
+This allows you to minimize the traffic to your server.
+Just do note that after you have made the required changes, you need to call <code class="JavaScript">Countly.userDataBulk.save()</code>for the changes to be bundled and sent.
 </p>
 <p>
-  Using <code class="JavaScript">Countly.userDataBulk</code> call requires you to call <code class="JavaScript">Countly.userDataBulk.save()</code> call, manually, to trigger sending data to your server, as a signifier marking the end of user details you want to record.
-In the case of
-  <code class="JavaScript">Countly.userData</code> though, you will not need to
-  use any other methods to initiate the data transmission.
-It will handle that logic internally.
+  Singular mode is more intended for ease of use.
+Every time a change is done through that interface, the SDK internally performs a "save" action silently and creates a separate request.
+If used too often, it would lead to bad performance.
 </p>
 <p>
   <strong>Note:</strong> There is some inconsistency in underlying iOS and Android